diegoandresalvarez/metodosnumericos/docs/cuestionario_ex_3.md

 ### 6. Vandermonde Matrices

-Describe the properties of Vandermonde matrices.
+Homework: Describe the properties of Vandermonde matrices.

 ---